KristinaP09/kristinap09.github.io/_posts/2025-04-11-clown-network-emotional-daycare.md

 <p align="justify">

 They scream.
 They manipulate.
-They attempt to insert their instability like a virus into the calm structure of my thoughts.
+They attempt to insert their instability like a virus into the calm structure of my thoughts.  <br>
 But here’s the thing: I see it.
 I feel it.
 And I reject it.

 </p>